Catherine Horta-Hayden

 Biography

-She is currently Past- President of the International Council of Researchers in Pedagogical Studies (CORPS) de Ballet Inc. This is a professional non-profit Corporation dedicated to the development, exploration, and advancement of ballet in higher education and to the service and promotion of the art of ballet.
-As President of CORPS de Ballet International, she designed and coordinated a historic conference in Sarasota, Florida titled, ““Traditions in Classical Training: Strengthening Communities”.
-For the first time in the U.S., faculty from the Cuban National Ballet School and the Cuban National Ballet came together to uncover and share the distinctive characteristics of the Cuban Ballet curriculum and pedagogy through master classes and panel discussions.
-This conference featured Maestra Ramona de Saa, Director of the Cuban National Ballet School and Miguel Cabrera, Historian of the Cuban National Ballet.
-Statewide, Professor Horta-Hayden has served on the Maryland State Arts in Communities Advisory Council, Maryland State Arts Council Local Host Committee for the 2006 National Performing Arts Exchange Conference and Maryland State Arts Council Local Host Committee for the 2007 National Assembly of State Art Agencies.
-She has also served as a panelist on the Ohio Arts Council's Individual Excellence Awards Choreography panel.
-Professor Horta-Hayden is also a National Association of Schools of Dance (NASD) Evaluator and conducts onsite reviews of member and potential member institutions.
+Professor Horta-Hayden currently serves as the National Association of Schools of Dance (NASD) Chair of the Commission on Accreditation and as a member of the Board of Directors.
+She also serves as an NASD Visiting Evaluator, conducting onsite reviews of member and potential member institutions across the country, and has served as a Member on the NASD Committee on Ethics.
+She is the Past-President of the International Council of Researchers in Pedagogical Studies (CORPS) de Ballet Inc. This is a professional non-profit Corporation dedicated to the development, exploration, and advancement of ballet in higher education and to the service and promotion of the art of ballet.
+As President of CORPS de Ballet International, she designed and coordinated a historic conference in Sarasota, Florida, “Traditions in Classical Training: Strengthening Communities”.
+Faculty from the Cuban National Ballet School and the Cuban National Ballet came together to uncover and share the distinctive characteristics of the Cuban Ballet curriculum and pedagogy through master classes and panel discussions.
+This conference featured Maestra Ramona de Saa, Founder and Former Director of the Cuban National Ballet School, and Miguel Cabrera, Historian of the Cuban National Ballet.
+Statewide, she has served on the Maryland State Arts in Communities Advisory Council, Maryland State Arts Council Local Host Committee for the 2006 National Performing Arts Exchange Conference, and the Maryland State Arts Council Local Host Committee for the 2007 National Assembly of State Art Agencies.

-She has engaged in extensive performing nationally and has been invited to create and restage numerous works and teach master classes throughout the country.
+She has engaged in extensive performing and has been invited to create and restage numerous works and teach master classes throughout the country.
 In 2004, she was invited to research the pedagogy of the National Ballet School of Cuba and taught at the Lizt Alfonso Cuban Dance Company while in Havana, Cuba.
-She served as co-director and choreographer for the project “Love Through Time” which was an interdisciplinary and intercultural project performed in Germany and the United States.
+She served as co-director and choreographer for the project “Love Through Time,” which was an interdisciplinary and intercultural project performed in Germany and the United States.
 This project brought students from Germany, Cuba, and the U.S.A to create a concert through a cappella choral music, percussion, and dance.
-This concert was performed in Oldenburg and Berlin, Germany as well as in the United States.
-In addition, she authored the project “Cuban Dance; Enhancing the Cultural Fabric of Baltimore”, which brought 600 Baltimore County middle school youth and teachers to Towson University to expose them to Afro Cuban history, culture, music and dance.
+This concert was performed in Oldenburg and Berlin, Germany, as well as in the United States.
+In addition, she authored the project “Cuban Dance: Enhancing the Cultural Fabric of Baltimore”, which brought 600 Baltimore County middle school youth and teachers to Towson University to expose them to Afro-Cuban history, culture, music, and dance.
 Her most recent research, “Integrating rotator discs into ballet classwork: collaboration of ballet professor, somatic expert, and medical team”, was invited for presentation at the 2014 International Association for Dance Medicine and Science 24th Annual Meeting in Basel, Switzerland; the 2015 Performing Arts Medicine Association Conference in Tampa, Florida; and for poster presentation at the 2015 World Confederation for Physical Therapy Congress in Singapore.
 It was also published in the ScienceDirect Journal of Physiotherapy, Volume 101, Supplement 1, May 2015.
-Her abstract “Honoring Ballet’s Pedagogical History Through 21st Century Innovation: Integrating Rotator Discs into Traditional Ballet Class” was also accepted for presentation at the 20th Annual CORPS de Ballet International Conference in Florence, Italy this July 2018.
+Her research, “Honoring Ballet’s Pedagogical History Through 21st Century Innovation: Integrating Rotator Discs into Traditional Ballet Class,” was also accepted for presentation at the 20th Annual CORPS de Ballet International Conference in Florence, Italy, July 2018.
+Professor Horta-Hayden was invited by NASD to present on "Effective Planning Initiatives: The Role and Value of Strategic Thinking" at their 2023 Annual Meeting Session and "The NASD Handbook: An In-Depth Look at the Standards and Their Application" at their 2024 Annual Meeting Session.
+Together with Dr. Susan Kirchner, Faculty Emeritus and former Chairperson of the Department of Dance, she also co-authored the chapter, “Sharing Grace in Action- Advancing a Healthy and Thriving Dance Unit” for the book, Stories We Dance/Stories We Tell – Charting Pathways in US Higher Education, published by McFarland Press in 2025.
+Most recently, she was invited by Special Secretary Maria Martinez from the Governor’s Office of Small, Minority & Women Business Affairs to speak at the 2025 Women’s Small Business Event on leadership and wellness to women business leaders across Maryland.

-Profesor Horta-Hayden was approved by the National Endowment for the Arts to serve as an external evaluator for Morton Street Summer Dance Program in Baltimore City and was appointed by former Baltimore County Executive, James Smith, as a Commissioner on the Baltimore County Commission for Women and served from 2006-2008.
-She served on the Board of Trustees for WYPR 88.1 Maryland’s NPR news station and was invited by the former University System of Maryland Chancellor William “Brit” Kirwan to serve on the Towson University Presidential Search and Screening Committee 2011.
+Professor Horta-Hayden was appointed by the former Baltimore County Executive, James Smith, as a Commissioner on the Baltimore County Commission for Women and served from 2006 to 2008.
+She also served on the Board of Trustees for WYPR 88.1, Maryland’s NPR news station, and was invited by the former University System of Maryland Chancellor William “Brit” Kirwan to serve on the Towson University Presidential Search and Screening Committee in 2011.
+In 2025, she received the Maryland Dance Education Association's Postsecondary Dance Educator of the Year Award, the Towson University Faculty Award for Public Service, and a Maryland Governor's Citation for outstanding service to the citizens of Maryland.